 Your new headquarters in Berlin is big news.
 What makes it special?

 Now all Liebeskind Berlin employees are working under one roof.
 Before, the teams were distributed between three locations.
 Working and laughing together makes a big difference for solidarity and team building.
-The loft space, brick walls and the location right by the Spree iver give the new headquarters a special feeling.
+The loft space, brick walls and the location right by the Spree River give the new headquarters a special feeling.

 You are going through an interesting ‘trading up’ transition.
 Why and how?